TurpIF/lambda-string/README.md

 ./src/test/shell/test-jre.sh test-jre10 9000
 ```

-Calling those script may fail if your use is not allowed to use the docker socket.
+Calling those scripts may fail if your use is not allowed to use the docker socket.
 You should either make this available to your user
 (see [docker docs](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)),
 or run the script with `sudo`.